 You can also choose broadband that’s no contract, meaning you’ll pay month-to-month, with these types of contracts becoming more and more common.

-Plusnet also offers broadband packages that are good for students, though it’s a lot slower than those offered by BT and Virgin Media, with its rolling contract only offering an average of 10Mbps.
+Plusnet also offers broadband subscriptions that are good for students, though it’s a lot slower than those offered by BT and Virgin Media, with its rolling contract only offering an average of 10Mbps.

-Many student broadband packages are broadband only, meaning you won’t get TV or phone services to go alongside them.
-This will suit most students, as the use of smartphones and online streaming means that phone and TV packages wouldn’t be used anyway.
+Many student broadband subscriptions are broadband only, meaning you won’t get TV or phone services to go alongside them.
+This will suit most students, as the use of smartphones and online streaming means that phone and TV subscriptions wouldn’t be used anyway.

-If you do want a phone package for some reason, you can usually add this to your package.
-A pay as you use package will mean that you only pay for the calls you make, allowing you to keep the home phone in case of emergency.
+If you do want a phone service for some reason, you can usually add this to your subscription.
+A pay as you use subscription will mean that you only pay for the calls you make, allowing you to keep the home phone in case of emergency.